isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 <div id="transportQ3"></div>

-#### 2. I have been approved to serve SHN at my place of residence/accommodation.
+#### 2. [For non-fully vaccinated travellers with Category (III) travel history and travellers with Category (IV) travel history] Due to extenuating Circumstances, I have obtained approval to serve SHN at my place of residence/hotel/ serviced apartment.
 What are the types of transport that I can take?

-**For unvaccinted travellers** approved to serve SHN at their own accommodation, a transport booking **must** be made with the transport provider Strides Pte Ltd. The following costs will apply, which will be borne by the traveller.
+**For such travellers** approved to serve SHN at their own accommodation, a transport booking **must** be made with the transport provider Strides Pte Ltd. The following costs will apply, which will be borne by the traveller.

 <table>
   <thead>